-- 3. Provide the Fortify Software Security Center server URL and your Fortify Software Security Center credentials, and then click OK. - 4.
-Select the Fortify Software Security Center application version that corresponds to your IntelliJ IDEA project, and then click OK.
+4. Select the Fortify Software Security Center application version that corresponds to your IntelliJ or Android Studio project, and then click OK.

-You can now open the application and view the results from Fortify Software Security Center or from the Fortify Remediation Plugin.
-For information about how to view and work with scan results in Fortify Software Security Center, see the Micro Focus Fortify Software Security Center User Guide.
-For information about how to view and work with scan results from IntelliJ or Android Studio, see "Using the Fortify Remediation Plugin" on page 20.
+You can now open the application and view the analysis results from Fortify Software Security Center or from the Fortify Remediation Plugin.
+For information about how to view and work with analysis results in Fortify Software Security Center, see the Micro Focus Fortify Software Security Center User Guide.
+For information about how to view and work with analysis results from IntelliJ or Android Studio, see "Using the Fortify Remediation Plugin" on page 33.